Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

 The computational efficiency is compared based on the average execution time per iteration and the average number of iterations.
-As shown in Table \ref{tab:iters}, the running time per iterations of \pkg{ExaGeoStatR} is about 12 times and 7 times faster than \pkg{geoR} and \pkg{fields}, respectively.
+As shown in Table \ref{tab:iters}, the running time per iterations of \exageostatr is about 12X and 7X faster than {\geor } and {\fields }, respectively.
 The running time per iteration is robust between different scenarios.
-Since \pkg{fields} does not estimate the smoothness parameter, it runs faster than \pkg{geoR}.
-Although \pkg{geoR} also estimates an extra constant mean parameter, it does not affect the computation much because the mean parameter is simply the mean of the measurements \code{z} and is estimated separately.
+Since {\fields } does not estimate the smoothness parameter, it runs faster than {\geor }.
+Although {\geor } also estimates an extra constant mean parameter, it does not affect the computation much because the mean parameter is simply the mean of the measurements {\em z} and is estimated separately.
 Table \ref{tab:iters} also shows the number of iterations to reach the tolerance.
-We can see that \pkg{ExaGeoStatR} requires more iterations but much less time to reach the accuracy.
+We can see that \exageostatr requires more iterations but much less time to reach the accuracy.

-Figure~\ref{fig:estimation} shows the estimation accuracy between the three packages using boxplots.
-It is clear that \pkg{ExaGeoStatR} outperforms \pkg{geoR} and \pkg{fields}.
-Together with Table \ref{tab:iters}, we can see that \pkg{ExaGeoStatR} requires more iterations when $\nu$ increases since we set the initial values to be 0.001 for all scenarios.
-It implies that even under the circumstance of bad initial values, e.g. $\nu=2$ and $\beta=0.3$, \pkg{ExaGeoStatR} can reach the global maximum by taking more iterations.
-However, the estimation performance of both \pkg{geoR} and \pkg{fields} become worse when the initial values deviate from the truth.
-In particular, \pkg{geoR} reaches a local maximum only after about 20 iterations for medium and large smoothness and spatial range, so that its estimated values are even not inside the range of \pkg{fields} and \pkg{ExaGeoStatR}.
+Figures~\ref{fig:estimation1},~\ref{fig:estimation2}, and~\ref{fig:estimation3} show the estimation accuracy between the three packages using boxplots.
+It is clear that \exageostatr outperforms {\geor } and {\fields }.
+Together with Table \ref{tab:iters}, we can see that \exageostatr requires more iterations when $\nu$ increases since we set the initial values to be 0.001 for all scenarios.
+It implies that even under the circumstance of bad initial values, e.g., $\nu=2$ and $\beta=0.3$, \exageostatr can reach the global maximum by taking more iterations.
+However, the estimation performance of both {\geor } and {\fields } becomes worse when the initial values deviate from the truth.
+In particular, {\geor } reaches a local maximum only after about 20 iterations for medium and large smoothness and spatial range, so that its estimated values are even not inside the range of {\fields } and \exageostatr.

 The result is mainly due to the numerical optimization of $\nu$, which involves the non-explicit Bessel function in the Mat{\'e}rn kernel.
-Therefore, \pkg{fields} has more robust estimation because it does not estimate the smoothness and we fix it as the truth, although \pkg{fields} calls the same \code{optim} function as \pkg{geoR}.
-However, eventhough \pkg{ExaGeoStatR} estimates the smoothness parameter, our package still outperforms \pkg{fields} in terms of $\beta$ and $\sigma^2$, especially for medium and large spatial range.
+Therefore, {\fields } has a more robust estimation because it does not estimate the smoothness (we fix it as the truth), although {\fields } calls the same {\em optim} function as {\geor}.
+However, even though \exageostatr estimates the smoothness parameter, our package still outperforms {\fields } in terms of $\beta$ and $\sigma^2$, especially for medium and large spatial range correlation.